ko-i/leetcode/README.md

 # leetcode
-leetcode with c
+leetcode with c & rust

-C is the best programming lamguage in this universe.
+c & rust is the best programming lamguage in this universe.

 I am playing with some interesting programing technique, leaving temporarily